 Here are some top tips for a strong Executive Diploma application:

 Updated CV: Make sure your CV includes a full description of your current responsibilities and significant achievements.
-Provide as much detail as possible to demonstrate your contribution and impact in your current and previous roles, evidenced by successes, metrics and outputs as well as showing your career progression, leadership skills and drive for results.
+Provide as much detail as possible to demonstrate your impact in your current and previous roles, evidenced by successes, metrics and outputs.

 Scholarship statement: If you wish to apply for a scholarship, submit a statement of no more than 500 words, with examples of how you demonstrate our values of curiosity, openness, restlessness and excellence, as described on our website.